1. Home

 Home Equity Loans

-Mostly referred to as the second mortgage, home equity loans allow you to borrow up to approximately 90% of the value of your home without counting what you owe and without the need for a revolving line of credit.
+Mostly referred to as the second mortgage loan, home equity loans allow you to borrow up to approximately 90% of the value of your home without counting what you owe and without the need for a revolving line of credit.
 The loans are lump sums given out all at once, and you repay them over a specified period (often 30 or fewer years).

 Pros